GLOBAL MARKETS-Shares, euro rise as economic outlook brightens

 * German Ifo raises hopes of euro zone turnaround

 By Herbert Lash

-NEW YORK, Jan 25 (Reuters) - The euro hit an 11-month high and global equity markets advanced on Friday on signs of a healthier European financial system and a brighter outlook for Germany, while U.S. stocks extended a rally to an eighth day, their best run since late 2004.
+NEW YORK, Jan 25 (Reuters) - The euro hit an 11-month high and global equity markets rose on Friday on signs of a healthier European financial system and a brighter outlook for Germany, while U.S. stocks extended a rally to an eighth day, their best run since late 2004.

 News from Europe was also bullish.
 The European Central Bank said banks will repay 137 billion euros from crisis loans next week, returning more cash earlier than expected in a sign parts of the financial system are regaining their health.
+[ID:n L6N0AU7KR]

 The repayments show financial strains are receding and "allowing investor risk appetite to rise," said David Joy, chief market strategist at Ameriprise Financial in Boston.